-Figure 9: Pingdom uptime status for Image Service for March 2017
+Figure 9: Pingdom uptime status for Image Service

 Logstash/Banana - is a powerful and configurable set of tools that are able to extract statistics of the services performance using logs reported by the software.
-It is possible to detect number and type of received requests, number of errors, client based statistics etc. Figure X presents an example board for Europeana Claud application machines.
+It is possible to detect number and type of received requests, number of errors, client based statistics etc. Figure X presents an example board for Europeana Cloud application machines.